arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-screens.markdown

 3. should there be any confounder, it is less likely to be picked

 It’s actually **impressive how little prior knowledge is required to get a decent grasp of biology just from looking at static cells**.
-We only need to know all genes of the organism, and that’s it.
+We only need to know all genes of the organism to run CRISPR, analysis of images does not use even this piece of information.

 PERISCOPE relies on [Cell Profiler](https://cellprofiler.org/), and does not train any specific pipeline.
 After averaging morphological profiles across the cells for the same gene, a matrix of gene similarities is computed.